osterzel/docker-logstash/README.md

 # docker-logstash

-This repo container an dockerfile for creating a basic logstash listener.
+This repo contains an dockerfile for creating a basic logstash listener.

 It includes a basic config file which reads from stdin and write to stdout additionally it can read from the containers logs on a host system if